lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 The `EnvelopedData` content type provides for shrouding of data.

-The `EnvelopedData` content type is the primary confidentiality method for sensitive information in this protocol. `EnvelopedData` can provide encryption of an entire PKI Request (see {{ApplicationofEncryptiontoaPKIRequestResponse}}).
+The `EnvelopedData` content type is one confidentiality method for sensitive information in this protocol. `EnvelopedData` can provide encryption of an entire PKI Request (see {{ApplicationofEncryptiontoaPKIRequestResponse}}).
 `EnvelopedData` can also be used to wrap private key material for key